tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 ### Understand the Urgency

-One way to increase your chances of making the wrong decision is by making the decision under pressure.
+One way to increase your chances of making the wrong decision is by deciding under pressure.
-If you need something yesterday, it's probably not the best time to introduce an abstraction.
+If you need something yesterday, it's probably not the best time to introduce abstraction.

 Add something that gets the job done to put your mind at ease so you can assess the situation without distraction.
 If you can, do it with as few dependencies as possible to make removing it easier.

-Make an effort to communicate this intentional decision and plan ahead to reassess.
+Make an effort to communicate this intentional decision and plan to reassess.

 ### Determine the Uncertainty